AdobeDocs/adobe-dev-console/src/pages/guides/authentication/UserAuthentication/implementation.md

 ## Understanding default redirect URI and redirect URI patterns

 For OAuth Web App and OAuth Single Page App credentials, you need to configure the default redirect URI and the redirect URI patterns.

 In the 3-legged OAuth workflow outlined above, your application will send the user to sign in to her account and grant permissions to your application.
 Once this happens, Adobe will need to send the user back to your application.
 Adobe determines where to redirect the user based on the value of the default redirect URI and the redirect URI patterns you have configured.

 The page served by your application post redirection must be able to handle both scenarios - where the user accepts/rejects granting permissions to your application.
-In case the user grants your application permissions, your application will recieve the authorization code as a query parameter when Adobe redirects the user back to your app.
+If the user grants your application permissions, your application will receive the authorization code as a query parameter when Adobe redirects the user back to your app.

 ### Default redirect URI

-Adobe sends the user back to the default URI, if no redirect URI is specified in the authorization request.
+Adobe sends the user back to the default URI if no redirect URI is specified in the authorization request.
 See [authorization request](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1.1).

 You can specify a default redirect URI of up to 256 characters.
-It must be an absolute URI and cannot contain wildcards of regexs.
+It must be an absolute URI and cannot contain wildcards of regexes.

 <InlineAlert slots="text"/>